lowercasebtw/fabricskyboxes/docs/testing.md

 ## Unit Tests

 The unit tests are run on every PR.
+They are not exhaustive of every possibility.
-They are not extensive, as this is a largely visual mod.
+They also cannot test the most important parts of the mod, as this is a largely visual mod.

 ## Visual Tests

 In the root directory, there is a folder called `testpacks/`.
 This folder contains several resource packs useful for testing the mod.
-Each of the affected resource packs should be tested when submitting a PR.
 Below is documentation for the purpose of each of the resource packs.

 ### [MonoColorSkybox](../testpacks/MonoColorSkybox)